-Earlham College is a residential college of the liberal arts and sciences that prides itself on offering an outstanding undergraduate educational experience.
-We provide for our students the opportunity to engage in a challenging and stimulating environment.
+Earlham is a residential liberal arts college that offers an outstanding undergraduate educational experience.
+Our students study and transform their lives in a challenging and stimulating environment.

-The liberal arts experience is one that involves exposure to a variety of ways of knowing, ways that differ in discipline (e.g., history as distinct from languages) as well as differ in methodology (e.g., mathematics as distinct from philosophy, studio art as distinct from chemistry).
-Although students may be more or less certain when they come to Earlham about what they want to study and what they want to focus upon as their majors, however, many Earlham students change their ideas about their majors several times in the course of an academic career.
-As students are introduced to new disciplines, new questions, new approaches to framing and responding, it is easy to imagine students pursuing these new and stimulating lines of inquiry.
+The liberal arts experience involves exposure to a variety of ways of knowing and understanding the world.
+These differ in discipline (e.g., history is distinct from languages) as well as in methodology (e.g., mathematics is distinct from philosophy, studio art is distinct from chemistry).
+Some students may be more or less certain when they come to Earlham about what they want to study and what they want to focus upon as their majors.
+Many Earlham students discover new disciplines, new questions, and new approaches in the course of an academic career.

-Several characteristics of an Earlham education are at the core of an Earlham experience.
-Certainly one of the central dimensions of an Earlham education involves an outstanding classroom experience.
-Small classes provide students their professors’ attention, knowing other students in their classes, and having an opportunity for meaningful interaction way with both faculty and peers.
+One of the central dimensions of an Earlham education involves an outstanding classroom experience.
+In small classes students have an opportunity for meaningful personal interaction with both faculty and peers.

-The collaborative approach to an Earlham education recognizes all members of the Earlham community as students and teachers.
-Students and teachers work closely together in the educational process at Earlham.
-We are proud that Earlham ranks in the very top group of all institutions of higher education in the nation — major research universities as well as small liberal arts colleges — in the proportion of our students who go on to earn a Ph.D.
-We believe that this is because our students have the opportunity to do hands-on research while they are at Earlham, at the sides of their professors, and they have the opportunity to see close up what the quest for knowledge is all about.
-This generates in many of our students a quest for more education, which in itself leads to a graduate school experience.
+An Earlham education is collaborative.
+Earlham ranks in the very top group of all institutions of higher education in the United States — major research universities as well as small liberal arts colleges — in the proportion of our students who go on to earn a Ph.D.
+Earlham students have the opportunity to do hands-on research alongside their professors and this propels them to leading graduate schools.